time2die/deezer/README.md

-# Deezer Void Linux build script
+# Deezer Ubuntu build script

 ![Screenshot of Deezer Desktop running on Kubuntu with the media player integration visible](screenshot.png)